nishchitbh/firesurf/README.md

 # Firesurf

-Firesurf is an interactive coding assistant that leverages the power of large language models to help users with their coding tasks.
+Firesurf is an interactive CLI based coding assistant that leverages the power of large language models to help users with their coding tasks.
 It uses a combination of Llama-3.3-70B-Instruct and Google Gemini models, along with a ReAct agent framework, to provide intelligent and context-aware assistance.

 ## Project Structure